hubarthurcoelho/email-broadcaster-api/README.md

 ## Using

-To use the provided endpoints, download this [vs-code extension](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client)
+To use the provided endpoints, download this [vs-code extension](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) and import the thunder-client json file to the extension.

 ## Testing